Skip to Main Content

 Project Summary

-The tower is equipped with scientific monitoring equipment and an adjacent instrument hut houses sensitive data processing electronics.
-The area immediately surrounding the tower and instrument hut was preserved to maintain the environmental integrity of the area during construction.
-Elevated boardwalks were installed around the tower and hut for access and to minimize the site disruption.
+Located in the Arctic tundra, the tower is equipped with scientific monitoring equipment.
+An adjacent instrument hut houses sensitive data processing electronics.
+The area immediately surrounding the tower and instrument hut was preserved to maintain its environmental integrity during construction.
+Elevated boardwalks were installed around the tower and hut for access and to minimize site disruption.

-The approach involved (2) separate mobilizations.
+The approach to this project involved two separate mobilizations.
 Mobilization 1 (winter) involved establishing the construction limits, post drilling, mass excavation at the generator and staging area, pre-staging of construction materials and installation of the precast foundation system.
-Once work was complete, the crew demobilized and did not return again until travel was permitted by the Alaska Department of Natural Resources.
+Once work was complete, the crew demobilized and did not return again until travel to the site was permitted by the Alaska Department of Natural Resources.
 Mobilization 2 (summer) included tower erection and completion of all remaining project features.

 The Toolik Observatory Tower is an Eagle Award of Excellence winner, Associated Builders and Contractors, Inc. (ABC).